Asian markets mixed after Wall Street rises on dealmaking

-Asian stocks were mixed Tuesday after Wall Street rose on a flurry of corporate deals and China's economic activity improved.
+Asian stock markets were mostly higher Tuesday after Wall Street rose on a flurry of corporate deals and China's economic activity improved.

 Wall Street's S&P 500 index closed 1.3% higher, driven by gains for technology, health care and finance stocks after chipmaker Nvidia and other companies announced acquisitions and drugmaker AstraZeneca said clinical trials of its coronavirus vaccine will resume.